Two months in: How the SaaS that was built in 7 days is going

 Long-term, I plan on broadening the types of checks OnlineOrNot can perform.
 Particularly looking at IoT devices, ports, DNS, and SSL certificates.

-I've been developing and iterating on the systems underlying OnlineOrNot for about three years now.
-In that time I've seen a lot of new developers build quick uptime monitoring tools (I mean, if you saw my last post, it only took 7 days to have a decent app going), but then give up a month later when their launches on Hacker News and Product Hunt fail to net even a single upvote.
+I've been working with the systems underlying OnlineOrNot (AWS Lambda for microservices, Postgres for the database, React and GraphQL on the frontend) for about four years now.
+In that time I've seen a lot of new developers build quick uptime monitoring tools (I mean, if you saw my last post, it only took 7 days to have a decent app going from scratch), but then give up a month later when their launches on Hacker News and Product Hunt fail to net even a single upvote.